-- Data recorded as part of clinical care should contribute to local and national audit, service evaluation and benchmarking as well as commissioning, to inform improvements in neonatal care and service organisation/delivery. - All neonatal services should contribute to a single UK national neonatal database, with data inputted once and accessible for multiple purposes. - All neonatal networks should have a dedicated data analyst with skills & experience to allow meaningful and comprehensive neonatal data analysis to support continuous quality improvement. - Neonatal Service Quality Indicators (NSQI) define the features of a high-quality neonatal service relating to structures and processes supporting Quality and Patient Safety.
-NNUs should use the NSQI to review their performance and define improvement priorities in a Quality Strategy which is shared freely within their network and accessible to families and commissioners. - Parents and commissioners should expect to have access to information about the performance of perinatal services against the Service and Quality Standards described in this document.
+- Data recorded as part of clinical care should contribute to local and national audit, service evaluation and benchmarking as well as commissioning and research, to inform improvements in neonatal care and service organisation/delivery. - All neonatal services should contribute to a single UK national neonatal database, with data inputted once and accessible for multiple purposes. - Services must work to ensure communicability between different IT systems with no duplication of data entry. - Neonatal Service Quality Indicators (NSQI) define the features of a high-quality neonatal service relating to structures and processes supporting quality and patient safety.
+NNUs should use the NSQI to review their performance and define improvement priorities in a Quality Strategy which is shared freely within their network and accessible to families and commissioners.

+• Parents and commissioners should expect to have access to information about the performance of perinatal services against the Service and Quality Standards described in this document.